New Hampshire Long Term Care Insurance Partnership Review

 The purpose of the New Hampshire Long-Term Care Insurance Partnership is to encourage people to plan ahead for how they will pay for future long term care needs.
 These Partnership LTCi Policies provide an extra level of protection, when compared to a regular long term care insurance policy.
 In particular, such policies permit individuals to protect assets from spend-down requirements under New Hampshire’s Medicaid program if help under this program is ever needed.

-There are several long term care insurance companies offering LTC insurance in New Hampshire.
 The New Hampshire Long-Term Care Insurance Partnership requires these companies offer specific policy benefits.
 This rule can help you choose the level of benefits to included in your long term care insurance policy.
 Long term care insurance policies sold under the New Hampshire Long-Term Care Insurance Partnership Program are known as “Partnership Policies”.

 New Hampshire Long Term Care Costs